 When opening folders, especially folders on old hard drives with Windows previously installed, you may run into a message like this:

 You’ll see this error/prompt when you attempt to open a file/folder that had file permissions assigned to it by the previous operating system, but for which no currently valid permissions exist.
 You should only need to click this once for most situations (such as opening a user directory of an old Windows account).
-If the simple permissions prompt seen above doesn’t work (or you don’t even get the prompt to apply the permission, but an access error instead),check out our primer on Windows file permissions to learn how to manually edit the permissions and get to your files.
+If the simple permissions prompt seen above doesn’t work (or you don’t even get the prompt to apply the permission, but an access error instead),check out a primer on Windows file permissions to learn how to manually edit the permissions and get to your files.

 If your drive does not appear, and you’ve properly connected both the power and data cables, there’s usually only three culprits: 1) it’s an older drive and you need to set the jumpers properly, 2) the drive’s file system is unreadable by your OS, or 3) the drive is damaged.
 Remember, what you’re doing to the drive with the data/power adapter cable is essentially mounting it as you would with an internal drive (but without the hassle of cracking open the case).
 If your computer can’t read the drive under those circumstances (because the drive has an incompatible file system or is physically degraded/damaged), then it won’t be able to read it over the USB setup either.